Adobe ADBE - Automated Stock Analysis for Value Investors by Tenets

 The D/E of 58.3 is the structural caveat.
 It's not a reason to avoid, yet a reason to size conservatively and watch the refinancing calendar.
 At $238, the margin of safety against the Damodaran base case is 33%.
 At $200 or below, it becomes difficult to argue with across both DCF methods.
 This is not a pass.
 It's a price question.

-Run your next analysis
+Run your next analysis on Tenets

 The analysis above took our engine seconds to calculate.
 The narrative took us longer to write.
 If you want the calculation layer on any stock, in under 10 minutes, on your phone: